coder/coder/docs/CONTRIBUTING.md

 #### Available options

-- `-s` or `--skip-build`, force prevents the build of the Docker image.(generally not needed as we are intelligently checking if the image needs to be built)
+- `-f` or `--force`, force builds the Docker image. (generally not needed as we are intelligently checking if the image needs to be built)
 - `-e EXPERIMENT1,EXPERIMENT2` or `--experiments EXPERIMENT1,EXPERIMENT2`, will enable the specified experiments. (defaults to `*`)
 - `-n` or `--dry-run` will display the context without deployment. e.g., branch name and PR number, etc.
 - `-y` or `--yes`, will skip the CLI confirmation prompt.